“The one(s)” is a pronoun, but some nouns cannot be replaced by it

 (k) The abilities of human beings at birth are very undeveloped compared to those (= the ones) of most animals.

 (l) The function of the human heart is similar to that (= the one?) of a pump.

 It is usually better to say that/those than the one(s) in such sentences (unless you mean “the person”).
 Sentence (l) in particular seems strange if the one is used.

 This and other points about comparisons are all considered together in the post 82.
-Pitfalls in Making Comparisons.
+Common Errors in Making Comparisons.